matloff/toweranNA/README.md

 # toweranNA

-A novel, **nonimputational**  method for handling missing values (MVs) in **prediction** applications.
+A novel, **nonimputational**  method for handling missing values (MVs) in **prediction applications.**

+*Norm Matloff and Pete Mohanty*

 ## Overview

-The intended class of applications is predictive modeling, rather than estimation.
-Predictive methods of any type can be used with our Tower Method, including both linear/generalized linear models and nonparametric/ML methods.
+**The intended class of applications is predictive modeling, rather than estimation.**  Predictive methods of any type can be used with our Tower Method, including both linear/generalized linear models and nonparametric/ML methods.